pepkit/pepspec/docs/looper/advanced-guide/advanced-metadata.md

 To accommodate complex merger use cases, this is infinitely customizable.

+!!! warning
+    Do not use *both* of these options for the same sample at the same time; that will lead to multiple mergers.

+### Using wild cards in derived sources
-To do the first option, simply change the data source specification:
+To do the first option, simply change the data source specification to use wild card characters:

 ```yaml title="portion of a pep config" hl_lines="4-6"
 sample_modifiers: